First day of issue: Event covers

-Philatelic covers are envelope prepared with a stamp(s), addressed and sent through the mail delivery system to create a collectible item.
-Information about philatelic covers is available online in catalogs and collector websites.

 Other types

 Computer vended postage stamps issued by Neopost had first-day-of-issue ceremonies sponsored by the company, not by an official stamp-issuing entity.
 Personalised postage stamps of different designs are sometimes also given first-day-of-issue ceremonies and cancellations by the private designer.
 The stamps issued by private local posts can also have first days of issue, as can artistamps.